 Tour day-by-day

-After departing Melbourne in the morning, travellers will venture east to the beautiful Lakes District in Gippsland.
+After departing Melbourne in the morning, you will venture east to the beautiful Lakes District in Gippsland.
 This region is protected by the International Ramsar Convention and is a key habitat for waterbirds such as Black Swans, Chestnut Teals, Australian Shelducks, Musk Ducks, as well as Fairy Terns.

 "East Gippsland is considered to be one of the more biodiverse regions of Australia, because you get a little bit of the east coast summer rainfall as well as the west’s winter rainfall.
-It’s the meeting of two system.
+It’s the meeting of two systems.
 There are dry eucalyptus forests, wet eucalyptus forests, temperate rainforests, coastal heathlands and riverine forests.
 That results in a big diversity of both bird, and plant life.”

 Martin Maderthaner - Guide